Jinhu-Wang/Global_EcoBio/README.md

 ### 2. Merged GeoTIFF File:

 A single, combined GeoTIFF file named merged_clipped.tif in data/4_merged/DSM, representing the AOI as one continuous raster.

+## License

+This script is licensed under the MIT License.